ide/dash-button/README.md

-# Plasma Dash
+# Dash Button

-Plasma Dash is a small server that reacts to Amazon Dash buttons on your WiFi network.
-You can write event handlers that Plasma Dash will run when it detects someone has pressed your Dash button.
+Dash Button is a small server that reacts to Amazon Dash buttons on your WiFi network.
+You can write event handlers that Dash Button will run when it detects someone has pressed your Dash button.

-Plasma Dash is designed to run on a Raspberry Pi.
+Dash Button is designed to run on a Raspberry Pi.
 Specifically, it runs on [Raspbian](https://www.raspbian.org/) (Jessie or newer) and supports modern Node.js.

 ## Installation and Setup

-Plasma Dash's runs on Node 4 and up on OS X and Linux.
+Dash Button's runs on Node 4 and up on OS X and Linux.
 It depends on [libpcap](http://www.tcpdump.org/):

 ```sh
 # Ubuntu and Debian